 The Arizona cyberbullying law does dedicate a section to the precedence of constitutionally protected speech.

-Billionaire Denis O’Brien won a watershed libel lawsuit in Ireland.
-He didn’t win mega-bucks, but the ruling is of mega-importance.
-The first “honest opinion” case to be considered since Ireland’s 2009 defamation law reform, O’Brien vs. Associated Newspapers tested how juries would react to the country’s newest defamation argument, “honest opinion” – a defense intended to bolster press freedoms.
+Billionaire Denis O’Brien won a watershed libel lawsuit.
+He didn’t collect mega-bucks, but the ruling is of mega-importance.
+The first “honest opinion defamation case” considered since Ireland’s 2009 defamation law reform, the press closely followed O’Brien vs. Associated Newspapers.

 Who Is O’Brien?

-Denis O’Brien isn’t one of those discreet, super-rich guys.
-No, he’s more like the Donald Trump of Ireland – a conspicuous rich guy, who rocks a memorable quaff, that ain’t afraid to litigate.
-Like Trump, O’Brien is a corporate empire builder – but instead of real estate slinging, the Irish native dabbles in mobile and Wi-Fi wrangling.
+Denis O’Brien isn’t one of those discreet rich guys.
+No, he’s more like the Donald Trump of Ireland – a conspicuously rich guy — who rocks a memorable quaff and isn’t afraid to litigate.
+Like Trump, O’Brien is a corporate builder – but instead of real estate slinging, the Irish native dabbles in mobile and Wi-Fi wrangling.

 Why Did O’Brien Sue For Libel?

-Offended by Drury’s character slight, O’Brien opted to file a defamation lawsuit.
+Offended by Drury’s character slight, O’Brien filed a defamation lawsuit.

-In 2009, Ireland overhauled their defamation laws.
-One of the main changes was the addition of “honest opinion” as a viable defamation defense.
-O’Brien’s case against the Irish Daily Mail was the first time a jury considered and ruled on the defense.
-The case established significant legal precedence in Ireland.
+In 2009, Ireland overhauled its defamation laws and “honest opinion” became a viable defamation defense.
+O’Brien’s case was the first time a jury considered and ruled on the defense.

 The O’Brien ordeal was well-publicized, and Ireland was divided.
-Team O’Brien trumpeted the importance of reputation and lambasted unscrupulous journalists with a taste for sensationalism.
-On the other side, the attorney for the defense perhaps best expressed the sentiments of Team Drury in his closing statement:
+Team O’Brien trumpeted the importance of reputation and lambasted unscrupulous sensationalism.
+The other side’s stance is best summed in Team Drury’s closing statement:

 “The right to express opinion is vital to society.
 This case is about the simple truth of the right to express an opinion.
 We want you to stand up for the right of someone to express his view.”

-Would O’Brien Have Won In A U.S. Court?
+Would O’Brien Have Won This “Honest Opinion Defamation Case” In A U.S. Court?

-If a U.S. court heard this case, would it have handed down the same ruling?
+Would a U.S. court have handed down the same ruling?
 Probably not.
-Since the 1960s, actual malice has been the standard in American defamation lawsuits brought by public figures.
+Since the 1960s, actual malice has been the standard in American defamation lawsuits involving public figures.
 As such, celebrities, officials and public personalities suing for slander or libel must prove that the plaintiff knowingly printed falsehoods with the express intent of harming the plaintiff.

-Using United States defamation case law as a bar, it is unlikely O’Brien would have won this suit had it been tried in an American court.
+Considering United States case law, the chances of O’Brien winning this case in an American court is between slim and none.
 A judge or jury would most likely consider Drury’s comments opinion.
-Furthermore, under U.S. law, the plaintiff must prove how the statement in question was materially harmful — O’Brien would probably have a tough time producing evidence that he lost money or was denied a business opportunity as a result of Drury’s comments.
+Furthermore, under U.S. law, the plaintiff must prove how the statement caused material harm; O’Brien would probably have had a tough time producing evidence that he lost money or was denied a business opportunity on account of Drury’s comments.

 Libel Tourism: Is It Gone For Good?

-Traditionally, defamation laws in Commonwealth countries are a lot more plaintiff-friendly than slander and libel laws in the United States.
-Being that humans are innately subject to the natural law of least resistance, many defamees endeavor to file in a favorable jurisdiction, even if that means filing in a foreign court with tenuous ties to the issue at hand.
+Traditionally, defamation laws in Commonwealth countries are a lot more plaintiff-friendly than United States slander and libel laws.
+Being that humans are innately subject to the law of least resistance, many defamees endeavor to file in a favorable jurisdictions, even if that means filing in a foreign court with tenuous ties to the issue at hand.

-The open nature of the World Wide Web, however, blurred publication and distribution borders, causing a boom in libel tourism at the beginning of the 21st Century.
+The open nature of the Internet, however, blurred publication and distribution borders, causing a boom in libel tourism at the beginning of the 21st Century.
 Defamation plaintiffs in North America cited inconsequential hyper-links and blog mentions to justify foreign jurisdiction.

 Governments quickly caught on to the practice and have since moved to curtail international court hopping.
-Officials in the United States passed the SPEECH Act, a bill which aims to safeguard U.S. citizens from being forced to pay damages in a foreign libel lawsuit if the ruling is contrary to federal U.S. defamation standards.
-In the United Kingdom, perhaps the most-sought after libel tourism jurisdiction, parliamentarians are actively debating changes to their defamation laws.
-Their stated primary goal is to limit the number of foreigners taking advantage of their generous plaintiff libel laws.
+Officials in the United States passed the SPEECH Act, a bill which safeguards U.S. citizens from foreign defamation awards.
+In the United Kingdom, perhaps the most-sought after libel tourism jurisdiction, parliamentarians are actively debating changes to that country’s defamation laws.

 Despite official efforts to tamp libel tourism, exceptions still exist.
 If you’re looking to file an international defamation lawsuit, it’s best to talk in an international libel lawyer.

-The first Irish libel lawsuit to test the country’s “honest opinion” defense, O’Brien vs. Drury is a significant case in the annals of international defamation law.
-In the end, the jury decided that, while free speech is important, it doesn’t trump character assassination.
+The first Irish libel lawsuit to test the country’s “honest opinion” defense, O’Brien vs. Drury will be preserved in the annals of international defamation law.